wiruwiru/NeedSystem-CS2/README.md

 | `AdminBypassFlag` | The admin flag required to bypass spectator counting (only works if DontCountSpecAdmins is enabled). | **YES** |

 ## Database Settings
+> [!NOTE]
+> The database feature requires [AnyBaseLibCS2](https://github.com/NickFox007/AnyBaseLibCS2) to be installed.
+If not installed, the plugin will work normally but without database functionality.

 | Parameter | Description | Required |
 | :------- | :------- | :------- |
 | `Enabled` | Enables or disables the database functionality.
 When disabled, no database operations will be performed, maintaining optimal performance. | **YES** |